Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 ---
 Looking at this proposal to use RNA manipulation to vaccinate against collagen autoimmunity, it talks about knocking down CD40, CD80, and CD86.
 CD40 is Cluster of Differentiation 40, a costimulatory protein found on antigen-presenting cells.
 The clusters of differentiation are designated cell surface molecules providing targets for immunophenotyping cells.
 Immunophenotyping is a technique used to study the protein expressed by cells.
 It involves using fluorophore-conjugated antibodies to probe and stain target cells, thereby phenotyping the different cells in a heterogenous sample.
 I am not sure what was meant by "knocking down" those three target clusters of differentiation.

 Fortunately, Unpaywall to the rescue...  voila.
 I have research I wouldn't ordinarily be able to access, and I can see what might be hiding behind the verbiage of the abstract.
+Admittedly, it's getting late.
+I could spend hours reading about clusters of differentiation, but I need to both exercise and shower this evening.
+I'll pick this up tomorrow and edit out this bit of temporality when I do.

 ---
 Back to [[Author's Nonfiction]]